Prudhvi-pln/udb/README.md

 ## Insipiration

-It is ia good weekend and you found a good anime to watch.
-But the effort of downloading all episodes (especially for One Piece 😅), the pain is unimaginable.
+It is a weekend and you found a good anime to binge-watch.
+But the effort of downloading all episodes (especially for series like One Piece 😅), the pain is unimaginable. _Ofcourse, you have an option to watch online, but what about people with poor unstable networks, or students with limited access to wifi_.
 So, this is created to help all such troubled souls.
 As Ikta Solorok once said: `Laziness is the mother of evolution`

 ## Overview